IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 - A private Docker image registry where you can push the images using `Docker` and from where your cluster can pull images.
 For more information, see [Docker registry in Docker product documentation](https://docs.docker.com/registry/).
 - Complete the offline installation on a host that meets the following criteria:
-    - Has Linux or macOS operating system.
+    - Has Linux or macOS operating system (or Windows with Linux Bash Shell for example from WSL).
     - Has Docker and Kubernetes CLI installed.
     - Has internet access.
     - Has access to your offline cluster via Kubernetes config.